elif1906/realtime-emotion-detection/README.md

 This project aims to develop a system for analyzing real-time facial expressions and voices.
 The system detects emotions as a result of analyzing facial expressions and sounds.
 This project was developed as a web project and allows users to detect their emotions by analyzing their facial expressions and voices.

 ## Introduction

+- used dataset fer-2023 and RoBERTa
+- fer-2023 used Vision Transformer (ViT)
+- RoBERTa used Masked language modeling (MLM)

-used dataset fer-2023 and Emotion English DistilRoBERTa-base **seven emotions** - angry, disguste, fear, happy, neutral, sad and surprised.
+**seven emotions** - angry, disguste, fear, happy, neutral, sad and surprised.

 ## Result output